-investigated so far.
-Besides simple and sideward reduplication, some sign languages also add (alternating) movement by the non-dominant hand and reduplication of secondary movements to express the plural."
+express the plural."
 As they note, what they call reduplication is really triplication, i.e. the triple iteration of a sign - an observation that will hold in our data as well.
-Importantly, they find phonological restrictions on reduplication (i.e. triplication) that are "very similar across sign languages": body-anchored nouns as well as nouns that involve complex movement usually form their plural by way of zero marking; within non-body-anchored nouns, those that involve movement in the midsagittal plane (i.e. the plane that is vertically horizontal to the body of the signer) form their plural with 'simple reduplication' (in one and the same position), whereas signs that appear in the lateral signing space make use of sideward reduplication (in different parts of space).
-Pfau and Steinbach also emphasize that in the case of classifiers sideward reduplication comes with iconic conditions, and they cite remarks about Dutch Sign Language (NGT) by Nijhof and Zwitserlood 1999 that suggest that iconic conditions are also found with the sideward repetition of normal nouns.
+Importantly, they find phonological restrictions on reduplication (i.e. triplication) that are "very similar across sign languages": body-anchored nouns as well as nouns that involve complex movement usually form their plural by way of zero marking; within non-body-anchored nouns, those that involve movement in the midsagittal plane (i.e. the vertical plane that follows the signer's eyegaze if looking forward) form their plural with 'simple reduplication' (in one and the same position), whereas signs that appear in the lateral signing space make use of sideward reduplication (in different parts of space).
+Pfau and Steinbach also emphasize that in the case of classifiers2, sideward reduplication comes with iconic conditions, and they cite remarks about the Sign Language of the Netherlands (NGT) by Nijhof and Zwitserlood 1999 that suggest that iconic conditions are also found with the sideward repetition of normal nouns.

 We will be solely concerned with patterns of repetition with movement in ASL, and we will not seek to construct a typology of pluralization strategies, nor of phonological constraints on these operations.
 But we should still say a word about prior literature pertaining to ASL.
 Pfau and Steinbach 2006 summarize four generalizations due to Wilbur 1987: first, "if a noun is made with one hand at a location on the face, its plural can be realized by repeating the sign alternately with both hands.
 Second, whenever a noun makes contact with some body part or involves a change of orientation, the plural is made by reduplication and usually an addition of a horizontal arc path movement.
 Third, nouns that involve some kind of secondary movement are pluralized without reduplication by continuing the secondary movement (and possibly by adding an additional horizontal sweep).
 Fourth, (...) nouns that have inherent repetition of movement in their singular form cannot undergo (sideward) reduplication." (see also Abner and Wilbur, to appear for a broader discussion of quantification in ASL).
-Our claim in the following will be that, in those cases that allow for plural formation by way of repetition with movement, iconic conditions interact in an interesting way with logical semantics and anaphora.2
+Our claim in the following will be that, in those cases that allow for plural formation by way of repetition with movement, iconic conditions interact in an interesting way with logical semantics and anaphora.3